sjeknic/CellTK/docs/_build/html/_sources/quick.rst.txt

 Setting up a Pipeline
 ---------------------

+To use, save all of the following in a python script and run it.
 First, initialize a ``Pipeline`` and pass it the folder to your images.
 For this example, we will use the images in the example folder.
 Optionally, you can also pass a path to ``output_folder``.
 By default, outputs will be stored in a new directory called ``outputs``.

 | ``import celltk``
 | ``pipe = celltk.Pipeline(parent_folder='/your/path/to/CellTK/examples/D4-Site_2')``